-that when N is high, PowMed produces lower mean response times than PowMax.
-This is in agreement with the predictions of Theorem 5.
-In particular, when N=100, PowMed affords a 40% improvement in mean response time over PowMax.
-However, when N is low, PowMed produces only slightly lower response times than PowMax.
-Note that throughout the range of N, PowMin is outperformed by both PowMax and PowMed.
+denotes running 4 servers at $b=180\mathrm{W}$ and turning off all other servers.
+We see that when N is high, PowMin produces lower mean response times than PowMax.
+This is in agreement with the predictions of Theorem 4.
+In particular, when N=100, PowMin affords a 30% improvement in mean response time over PowMax.
+However, when N is low, PowMax produces slightly lower response times than PowMin.
+This is in agreement with Theorem 3.